After taking a redeye flight to Iceland from Orlando we arrived about 5 am.

 We rented a car at the airport and headed straight for Vik (3 hour drive from Reykjavik).
 On our first day from Reykjavik to Vik, we saw Seljalandsfoss and Skógafoss waterfalls (and many more in the days to come).
 The views were truly unlike anything I had ever seen before.
 I don't know what I expected Iceland to be like, but this was so much better.

 We arrived in the small village of Vík around sunrise.
-Vik is Iceland’s southernmost village and faces the open Atlantic Ocean, framed by a long black volcanic sand beach.
+Vik is Iceland’s southernmost village and faces the open Atlantic Ocean, framed by a long beach of black volcanic sand.

-Less than 300 people live in Vik, but it is the biggest settlement for some 70km (43 mi).
+Less than 300 people live in Vik, but it is the biggest settlement for 70km (43 mi).
 As we drove into the village we were greeted by a glowing a church sitting on a hill.
-It was like something out of a fairy tale.
+It felt like something out of a fairy tale.

 Next we moved on to the black sand beach which had been at the top of our list.
 The American journal Islands Magazine counted the black sand beach of Vik, Iceland as one of the ten most beautiful non-tropical beaches on Earth.
-It’s easy to see why!
+It was easy to see why!

-In one short day, I experienced so many sights and places for the first time.
-Me and my husband kept saying how we couldn’t believe we were actually there.
-Lava fields covered in moss, waterfalls off the mountains, rivers flowing through lava rock, Icelandic homes sitting at the mountains edge, black sand beaches!
-For my first trip outside of the US, Iceland will be hard to beat.
+In one short day I experienced so many sights and places for the first time.
+My husband and I kept saying that we couldn’t believe we were actually there.
+Lava fields covered in moss, waterfalls running off the mountains, rivers flowing through lava rock, Icelandic homes sitting at the mountains edge, and black sand beaches!
+A trip to Vik, Iceland is hard to beat.

 Iceland Tip – Rent a car and drive from Reykjavik to Vik